Writing a cover letter is challenging enough, but some employers throw in an extra complication: a request for salary

 When to Include Salary Requirements in a Cover Letter

 If a job application does not require you to include salary information (such as your salary history, a salary requirement, or a salary range), do not do so.
-If you request too high of a salary, the employer might not even look at your application.
-On the other hand, if you request too low of a salary, they might offer you less than you are worth.
-In some locations, employers cannot legally ask about your prior earnings.
+If you request too high a salary, the employer may not even look at your application.
+On the other hand, if you request too low a salary, they may offer you less than you are worth.

-However, if the job posting or application states that you must include a salary requirement, be sure to do so if you are not in a location where employers are prohibited from asking.
+However, if the job posting or application states that you must include a salary requirement, be sure to do so if you are not living in a place where employers are prohibited from requesting this information. .

 Options for Including Salary Requirements in a Cover Letter